deepakkum21/angular-19-signal/angular19feature.md

         	...
         ]

-2. The implementation of incremental hydration is built on top of defer block.
+2. The implementation of incremental hydration is `built on top of defer block`.
 When we want to utilize it, we have to add new hydrate trigger to it.

         @defer (hydrate on hover) {
          <app-hydrated-cmp />